 When deciding what flavors to add to the biscotti, I went with cranberry, orange and pistachio as they are all ingredients you find around this time of the year and orange pairs so well with coffee (for the dipping taste sensation I was talking about).

-Another favorite cookie of mine to enjoy with coffee or espresso are Florentine cookies.
+Another favorite cookie of mine to enjoy with coffee or espresso are Florentine cookies (recipe link below).
 They also hold up well to coffee dipping.
 They are a crunchy, almond cookie sandwiched with chocolate and nothing goes better with coffee than chocolate.

 How long can you keep fresh biscotti?